Regular readers will surely know what it is. But in case you’re a newbie – first let’s do a quick overview of the debt to credit ratio definition:

 By the way, this is also known as your credit utilization ratio.

 So that brings us to the question, what is a good debt to credit ratio?
-Is there such a thing as an ideal ratio that will magically increase your credit score?
+Is there such a thing as an optimal ratio or sweet spot that will magically increase your credit score?

 The answer is yes and no. Here’s why…